rashimarasangi/QuickShow/README.md

 ## 🛠️ Technologies Used

-- HTML5 – semantic structure of the pages
+- React.js – For building a fast and responsive user interface
-- CSS3 – styling, layouts, responsive media queries
+- Tailwind CSS – For modern, utility-first styling and responsive design
-- JavaScript (or optionally a framework like React/Vue) – UI interactions
-- Optional libraries: Icon sets, animation libraries (if used)
-- Responsive design practices to support multiple device sizes

 ## 🚀 Getting Started